Emerging markets are crucial for crew diversity and quality assurance © BSM

 “At BSM, we place emphasis on the selection, development and management of our seagoing employees which is key to the safe and efficient operations of the vessels of our clients.
 To ensure Africa becomes a viable pool of seafarers for generations to come, we continue to further invest in the education infrastructure,” concludes Rodriguez.

 BSM has been investing in the training of African seafarers through various initiatives for over a decade, enhancing seafarers’ welfare and boosting their chances to participate in the global shipping industry.
-The soon to be completed Maritime Training Centre (MTC) in Ghana is already now accepting bookings.
+The recently completed Maritime Training Centre (MTC) in Ghana is already now accepting bookings.

 The new MTC is located on the campus of the Regional Maritime University (RMU) in Accra, Ghana, with whom BSM established a local representative office as well as a cadet programme in 2012.
 The offered courses focus on vocational exposure and the training of cadets, junior officers and ratings, but also hotel and catering staff, making it a meaningful addition to programmes offered by the university.
 Due to its convenient location, the new training facility will not only attract seafarers from Ghana but also from other African countries such as Nigeria, Cameroon, Gambia, Sierra Leone and Algeria.